jameyg42/admb/README.md

   * product - multiplies the values together
   * diff - subtracts each subsequent series value from the first series
   * quotient - divides each subsequent series value from the first series
+  * min - picks the min value
+  * max - picks the max value

 NOTE that for `diff` and `quotient`, the "first series" is currently and often difficult to control.
-See `sort` for more information.
+One method is to use a search to pick the first series, and a subsearch to pick all subsequent series, then flatten the results (flattening will preserve series order).
+Alternatively `sort` may be able to be used.

 ### scale
 Scales each value in each series by a specified factor.